YeetTheFirst21/checkersRL/README.md

 * `Board[(x, y)]` - magic that returns the value of the board at the position `(x, y)`
 * `int(Board)` - magic method that returns the integer representation of the board.
 It could be used to store compressed board class representation or for hashing
 * `Board.from_num_repr(int | bytes)` - static method that creates a board from an number representation

-## Documenting different approaches
-### Brute force
-After running the state discovery code for 7.5m the amount of discovered states went over 1.01e6, taking up around 90MB of RAM while running in one thread.

-An approximate estimation of number of possible states (not taking into account the lower number of pieces is compensated by taking into account the unreachable states):

-$$\displaystyle \frac{18!}{12!\cdot6!}\cdot2^{12}\approx76\cdot10^6$$

-It gives an estimation that the memory and time usage should be increased by around 70x just to enumerate all the states.
-This is not feasible, thus the brute force approach is not applicable.